 They will then assist that client to find potential jobs that are right for them.

 Our help doesn’t end when clients begin work.
 They will also receive post-placement support, including on-the-job coaching and training if needed.

 Our services can be provided in both the Waikato and Bay of Plenty regions.

-If this sounds right for you, contact us to discuss the next step.
-Download the flyer.Find Out More
+If this sounds right for you, contact us to discuss the next steps.Find Out More